Nicole J. Wen

 About

-I am currently a Lecturer in Psychology in the Centre for Culture and Evolution at Brunel University London and Director of the Culture and Minds Lab.
+I am a Lecturer in Psychology in the Centre for Culture and Evolution at Brunel University of London, where I lead the Learning, Parenting, and Child Development Theme, and direct the Culture and Minds Lab.

 I completed a postdoctoral fellowship from 2018-2020 in the Department of Psychology at the University of Michigan.
-In Dr. Felix Warneken’s Social Minds Lab, I studied the development of social cognition and the role of cultural conventions in children’s cooperation.
+In Dr. Felix Warneken’s Social Minds Lab, I studied the development of social cognition and the role of cultural practices, like rituals, in children’s cooperation.

 I received my Ph.D. in Psychology and portfolio in Applied Statistical Modeling from the University of Texas at Austin in 2018.
-In Dr. Cristine Legare’s Evolution, Variation and Ontogeny of Learning Laboratory, my research explored how children identify and acquire cultural conventions to affiliate with social groups.
-I also examined how children flexibly use imitation and innovation for cultural learning and how this is socialized in both the U.S. and Vanuatu.
+In Dr. Cristine Legare’s Evolution, Variation and Ontogeny of Learning Laboratory, my research focused on how children identify and learn cultural conventions to bond with social groups.
+I also explored how children flexibly use imitation and innovation for cultural learning in both the U.S. and Vanuatu.
 I graduated from UT Austin with a B.S. in Psychology with Departmental Honors, a B.A. in Plan II Honors with Departmental Honors, and a minor in History in 2013.
 I also received my M.A. in Psychology from UT Austin in 2015.

 DEPARTMENTAL AFFILIATIONS